KenyaOfficial Name: Republic of Kenya

 During the rainy season, some unpaved roads are impassable even with four-wheel drive vehicles with high clearance.
 Travelers are urged to consult with local officials regarding road conditions.

 Travel via passenger train in Kenya is considered unsafe, particularly during rainy seasons, because of the lack of routine maintenance and safety checks.
 The Kenya Railway service operates only two days a week.
-The service from Nairobi to Malaba is now only a cargo service and is no longer transports passengers.
+The service from Nairobi to Malaba is now only a cargo service and no longer transports passengers.

 AVIATION SAFETY OVERSIGHT: There are no direct commercial flights between the United States and Kenya.
 The U.S. Federal Aviation Administration (FAA) has not assessed the Kenya Civil Aviation Authority’s compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s Safety Assessment page.